 - 1. All bus cycles are write bus cycle except the ones with the "read" label. - 2.
 All values are in hexadecimal. - 3.
 FS0-7 and CSBOOT0-3 are active high and are defined in PSDsoft. - 4.
-Only Address bits A11-A0 are used in Instruction decoding. - 5.
+Only Address bits A11-A0 are used in Instruction decoding.
+A15-12 (or A16-A12) are don't care. - 5.
 No unlock or command cycles required when device is in read mode. - 6.
-The Reset command is required to return to the read mode after reading the Flash ID, Sector Protect status or if DQ5 (DQ13) goes high. - 7.
+The Reset command is required to return to the read mode after reading the Flash ID, Sector Protect status or if DQ5 (error flag) goes high. - 7.
 Additional sectors to be erased must be entered within 80μs. - 8.
 The data is 00h for an unprotected sector and 01h for a protected sector.
 In the fourth cycle, the sector chip select is active and (A1 = 1, A0 = 0). - 9.
 The Unlock Bypass command is required prior to the Unlock Bypass Program command. - 10.
 The Unlock Bypass Reset command is required to return to reading array data when the device is in the Unlock Bypass mode. - 11.
 The system may read and program functions in non-erasing sectors, read the Flash ID or read the Sector Protect status, when in the Erase Suspend mode.
 The erase Suspend command is valid only during a sector erase operation. - 12.
 The Erase Resume command is valid only during the Erase Suspend mode. - 13.
 The MCU cannot invoke these instructions while executing code from the same Flash memory for which the instruction is intended.
-The MCU must fetch, for example, codes from the Secondary Flash memory when reading the Sector Protection Status of the main Flash. - 14.
-All write bus cycles in an instruction are byte write to even address (XA4Ah or X554h).
-Flash Programming bys cycle is writing a word to even address.
+The MCU must fetch, for example, codes from the secondary block when reading the Sector Protection Status of the main Flash.

-9.1.1.4 Power-Up Condition
+9.1.1.5 Power-Up Condition

-The PSD4000 internal logic is reset upon power-up to the read array mode.
+The PSD835G2 internal logic is reset upon power-up to the read array mode.
 The FSi and CSBOOTi select signals, along with the write strobe signal, must be in the false state during power-up for maximum security of the data contents and to remove the possibility of data being written on the first edge of a write strobe signal.
 Any write cycle initiation is locked when V{CC} is below VLKO.

-9.1.1.5 Read
+9.1.1.6 Read